Set your sights on a job where you can grow with a leader in the utility industry.

 - Maintain <270 lbs. weight

-- Be nicotine and drug free
+- Be drug free

 - Pass pre-employment testing including a physical abilities assessment and SKAT-Meterman (Skills, Knowledge and Abilities Test)